 I used the Ion of Arcwave mostly with Smart Silence off because A) I don’t need to be silent and B) when Smart Silence was on, the vibrations (or airwaves?) would occasionally cut out when I accidentally broke contact.

 It didn’t happen often, but enough that it wasn’t worth using.

 On the first try, I must say I was a bit underwhelmed.
 It felt good, but like there was something missing.
 I instinctively knew there was a perfect sweet spot somewhere that I just HAD TO HIT, but it eluded me like the last Pringle in the can.

 I couldn’t help but compare it to the Lelo F1s V2, which is a similar design with different tech inside.
 The F1s V2 had me in rapturous joy on the first try.
-In comparison, the Ion felt like a disappointment.
+In comparison, the Ion of Arcwave felt like a disappointment.

 So I waited a day and tried again.